bahrus/if-diff/README.md

 # \<if-diff\>

-\<if-diff\> is an alternative to Polymer's dom-if element that allows comparison between two operands, as well as progressive enhancement.
+\<if-diff\> is an alternative to Polymer's [dom-if](https://polymer-library.polymer-project.org/3.0/docs/devguide/templates#dom-if) element that allows comparison between two operands, as well as progressive enhancement.
+See [if-else](https://github.com/matthewp/if-else) for another data-centric alternative.

 if-diff allows the server to display content that should be initially displayed, then adjusts what is displayed as conditions in the browser change.